cozy/cozy-proxy/docs/client/migration-to-cozy-v3.md

 Maybe be the `hasValidInfos` property could be encrypted in the `registerToken` ?

 ## Handle contextToken
 Presence of `contextToken` means that the user is already authentified.
 In this case, the onboarding should fetch instance data by performing a `GET` on the endpoint `/instance`.
-Once data is fetched, especially the `onboardedSteps` property, the onboarding determines the uncompleted steps or redirect the user to her home, as it currently does.
+Once data is fetched, especially the `onboardedSteps` property, the onboarding determines the uncompleted steps or redirect the user to his home, as it currently does.

 ## Handle missing tokens
 If none of `registerToken` or `contextToken` are passed to the onboarding, we have to throw an error and display a dedicated error page.
 This is some new stuff which has to be designed.
-This behavior allows us to ignore the case when the user access her Cozy without `registerToken`, as we are not able to detect if a passphrase exists on the Cozy instance.
+This behavior allows us to ignore the case when the user access his Cozy without `registerToken`, as we are not able to detect if a passphrase exists on the Cozy instance.